Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The upper tier escarpment at Bowden Doors has known seepage lines that persist longer than the lower boulders — even when the exposed face appears dry, water can weep from bedding planes above.
+- Upper tier seepage lines at Bowden Doors are known to persist longer than the lower boulders — even if the main face looks dry, water can weep from above for days after heavy cumulative rain.

 Warnings